 Large nonstick or cast iron skillet

-Cook the tofu: Heat the oil in a large nonstick or cast iron skillet over medium-high heat.
-Add the tofu and cook until the tofu has released some of its liquid, 4 to 5 minutes.
+Cook the tofu.
+Heat the oil in a large nonstick or cast iron skillet over medium-high heat until shimmering.
+Add the tofu and cook until it has released some of its liquid, 4 to 5 minutes.

-Season the tofu: Add the nutritional yeast, turmeric, and salt and continue to cook, stirring frequently, until the tofu is completely yellow and piping hot, 2 to 3 minutes.
+Season the tofu.
+Add the nutritional yeast, turmeric, and salt.
+Cook, stirring frequently, until the tofu is completely yellow and piping hot, 2 to 3 minutes.
 Serve with home fries, on a breakfast sandwich, or in a tortilla.

 Storage: Leftover scramble can be stored in an airtight container in the fridge for up to 3 days.